 - Mosquitoes fly an estimated 1 to 1.5 miles per hour.

 - Salt marsh mosquitoes can migrate up to 40 miles for a meal.

 - Bigger people are often more attractive to mosquitoes because they are larger targets and they produce more mosquito attractants, namely CO2 and lactic acid.

 - Active or fidgety people also produce more CO2 and lactic acid.

-- Smelly feet are attractive to mosquitoes – as is Limburger Cheese.
+- Smelly feet are attractive to certain species of mosquitoes – as is Limburger Cheese.

 - Movement increased mosquito biting up to 50% in some research tests.